Tomazdo10/Eko-Shoop/README.md

 ### Open Issues

-I had an issue uploding the categories and database to my website, I was guided by tutor but we couldn't successfuly manage to do it, so ran out of time and i couldn't finish my last project successfuly.
-I will continue after the recived results to make it work properly, and deploy it again.
+I had an issue uploding the categories and database to my website, I was guided by tutor but we  successfuly manage to do it.
+At the deployment to heroku the build log was succsessfuly build everything was showing fine but for some reason which i couldn't find what the issue was i had to deployed the project because i run out of time to find the issue why is not not working properly on heroku but on github works.

 ## Credits & acknowledgements